ignatiusmb/aubade/workspace/content/conductor/+article.md

 });
 ```

-the first argument is the entrypoint directory, it will be traversed recursively until the tree ends.
+the first argument is the entrypoint directory. it will be traversed recursively until the tree ends.

 ## Inspect